aframevr/aframe-presentation-kit/content.md

 - Too difficult to create WebVR experiences
 - Obstacle if doing small prototypes and experiments
-- Boilerplate needs updating with new versions of WebVR, three.js, and handle cross-browser and cross-platform compatibility.
+- Boilerplate needs updating with new versions of WebVR, three.js, and handle cross-browser and cross-platform compatibility

 ---